-[Updated] Physical intervention
+Physical intervention

-In line with the school's Physical Intervention Policy, trained members of staff will have the legal right to use reasonable force to prevent pupils from committing an offence, injuring themselves or others, or damaging school property, and to maintain good order and discipline in the classroom.
+Trained members of staff will have the legal right to use reasonable force to prevent pupils from committing an offence, injuring themselves or others, or damaging school property, and to maintain good order and discipline in the classroom.

 Physical restraint will only be used as a last resort and as a method of restraint.
 Staff members will use their professional judgement of the incident to decide whether physical intervention is necessary.
-The situations in which physical restraint may be appropriate are detailed in the Physical Intervention Policy.
 Wherever possible, staff will ensure that a second member of staff is present to witness the physical intervention used.

-[Updated] After an instance of physical intervention, the pupil will be immediately taken to the headteacher, and the pupil's parent will be contacted.
-Where appropriate, the headteacher may decide to temporarily remove the pupil from the school via a suspension, in line with the DfE's guidance on 'Suspension and Permanent Exclusion'.
+After an instance of physical intervention, the pupil will be immediately taken to the headteacher / Principal, and the pupil's parent will be contacted.
+Where appropriate, the headteacher / Principal may decide to temporarily remove the pupil from the school via a suspension, in line with the DfE's guidance on 'Suspension and Permanent Exclusion'.
 Where suspension is carried out, the pupil's parent will be asked to collect the pupil and take them home for the rest of the day - pupils will not be sent home without the school contacting their parent.

 Any violent or threatening behaviour will not be tolerated by the school and may result in a fixed-term exclusion in the first instance.
-It is at the discretion of the headteacher as to what behaviour constitutes for an exclusion, in line with the Suspension and Exclusion Policy.
+It is at the discretion of the headteacher / Principal as to what behaviour constitutes for an exclusion, in line with the Suspension and Exclusion Policy.